Best Premium Air Purifiers for Dorm Under $400

 Levoit Core 400S Smart Air Purifier

-CNET highlights the Core 400S for high CADR and fast particulate clearing at its price, with a useful real-time air-quality display.
-Good Housekeeping recommends it for allergy sufferers, citing fast pollen and dust removal and an allergy-oriented carbon filter.
-At 260 CADR, it clears a 150 sq ft dorm over eight times per hour on high — more than necessary for a baseline, but valuable during pollen season when windows stay closed.
+CNET highlights the Core 400S for its high CADR and fast particulate clearing, paired with a useful real-time air-quality display.
+Good Housekeeping recommends it for allergy sufferers, citing fast pollen and dust removal from its allergy-oriented carbon filter.
+At 260 CADR it clears a 150 sq ft dorm over 8x per hour on high — more than a baseline requires, but valuable through pollen season when windows stay closed.

-The DGH Dorm Air Score is 7.6/10, with Clean-Air Delivery at 9.2 (second highest here) and Quiet Operation at 8.6.
-What holds the composite below the top picks is the premium price-tier normalizer: $220-260 falls in the 1.25x tier, so the Coway Mighty's lower per-dollar cost wins for a standard 150 sq ft room.
-That math flips for documented allergies or rooms over 200 sq ft.
+Its DGH Dorm Air Score of 7.6 pairs a Clean-Air Delivery of 9.2, the second highest here, with a Quiet Operation of 8.6.
+What holds the weighted composite below the top picks is the premium price-tier normalizer: the $220-260 price falls into the 1.25x tier, so the Coway Mighty wins for a standard 150 sq ft room, though that math flips for documented allergies or rooms over 200 sq ft.

-The PM2.5 monitor is the Core 400S's key differentiator: a real-time numeric readout — visible on the unit and in VeSync — tells you when pollen or dust has crossed a threshold, more actionable than a color-coded LED ring.
-Sleep mode runs at 24dB with a dimmed display.
-Annual filter cost runs ~$50-60 per year.
+The PM2.5 monitor is the Core 400S's defining differentiator, because a real-time numeric readout on the unit and in the VeSync app tells you precisely when pollen or dust crosses a threshold — more actionable than a color-coded LED ring.
+Sleep mode runs quietly at 24dB with a dimmed display, and the annual filter cost lands around $50-60 per year.

 What We Love